expectedtodie/expectedtodie/about.md

 How was this possible?
 Well, it's a very long story.
 I will blog here about it in the hopes that I may offer you or your loved ones some hope.

-I'm just a regular guy in his 50's.
+I am just a regular guy in his 50's.
 I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation.

 ### Links and Contact Information